 The high level of inequality exists between rich and poor in Pakistan-administered Kashmir.
 In this area there are basically three kinds of schools: the private institutions that cater to the upper and middle class; the government-run schools serving the lower echelons of the population and the Madrassah, the religious school.
 Private schools have become a necessity for contemporary society; since the government has failed to provide quality education for its population.
 A majority of parents, even those from lower income brackets, send their children to private schools with the hope their children can receive an education that will enable them to be competitive.
 But unfortunately private schools cannot be affordable by all and also unable to provide the required quality of education, as majority of the private schools is run by investors not educators.

-Government schools in this area are so pathetic that basic goal of education cannot be achieved due to lack of trained, motivated and qualified staff, poor infrastructural facilities, ineffective monitoring of schools, inefficient administration and excessive political involvement in teacher recruitment and school administration; that’s why such schools children lack behind in this competitive society.
+Government schools in this area are so pathetic that basic goal of education cannot be achieved due to lack of trained and qualified staff, poor infrastructural facilities and excessive political involvement in teacher recruitment and school administration; that’s why such schools children lack behind in this competitive society.
 The low enrollment and low retention rates are a reflection of poor quality of education being offered in these schools.
 Dissatisfaction with government schools is reflected by the low attendance rate.
 About 70% of these primary schools are either empty or have only 9 to 12 students in each class (EMIS AJK 2009).

 Apart from this entire worst situation we feel responsibility to empower government schools which are the last resort for the poor parents to educate their children.
 Improving school environment and capacity building of the teachers are the main components of our strategy.
 We seek to improve the quality of both teaching and learning through leadership and professional development in which educators receive the support and training they need to deliver high-quality learning opportunities for all students.
 This includes working with child care providers, schools and teacher preparation programs to create safe, positive environments that are content rich, results-driven and culturally meaningful and relevant.